Creating & Managing Allocations

 4. Forbid Allocation Operations

-Restrict operations using forbid flags with updateallocation
+Restrict operations using forbid flags with updateallocation.

 --forbid_upload